top of page

 Common Mistakes of Non-English Speakers

-Some of these errors stem from the influence of their native language, while others arise from the complexities of English itself.
+Most of these errors stem from the influence of their native language, while others arise from the complexities of the English language itself.

 Here are some of the most frequent mistakes.

-• Pronunciation ~ Mispronouncing vowel and consonant sounds that are not present in their native language, leading to confusion in understanding.
+• Pronouncing English~ Mispronouncing vowel and consonant sounds that are not present in their native language, creates significant misunderstandings.

-• Incorrect Word Order ~ Using the grammar structure from their native language, which can lead to sentences that don't sound natural in English.
+• Incorrect Word Order ~ Using the grammar structure from their native language, leads to sentences that don't sound natural in English.

 • Subject-Verb Agreement ~ Forgetting to make verbs agree with their subjects in terms of number and person, for example, he go to school instead of he goes to school.

-• Tense Misuse ~ Struggling with the conditional tense for example, and their its contexts, particularly the perfect and progressive aspects, using simple past instead of present perfect.
+• Tense Misuse ~ Struggling with the conditional tense for example, and its contexts, particularly the perfect and progressive aspects, and using the simple past tense instead of the present perfect.

-• Overusing Simple Vocabulary ~ Not sticking to basic vocabulary, which can limit communication and make expressions less precise.
+• Overusing Simple Vocabulary ~ Not sticking to basic vocabulary, limits communication and makes expressions less accurate.

-• Preposition Errors ~ Misusing or omitting prepositions, which can lead to misunderstandings, for example, I'm good in tennis instead of I'm good at tennis.
+• Preposition Errors ~ Misusing or omitting prepositions, which leads to misunderstandings, for example, I'm good in tennis instead of I'm good at tennis.

 • Direct Translation ~ Translating phrases directly from their native language, which creates awkward or incorrect English sentences.